tweag/dsomm-baseline/README.md

    Provide a comma-separated list of repositories in the format github-org/repo (e.g., Modus/testrepo).

-3. **View results**:
+3. **Choose the output format (tabular or csv)**:
+   For tabular output, results will be displayed in the console.
+   For CSV output, results will be saved in 'dsomm.csv' in the current directory.

-   The script will output a table showing the results of each selected check for each repository and Summerize the score for the checks in selected Level(s).
+   The script will output has the results of each selected check for each repository and Score summery for the checks in selected Level(s).

    OWASP DSOMM Level statistics will be displayed, indicating the number of successful checks per group.